n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 Execution Time: 4.542 ms
 ```

 The key difference between this scenario and the one that we had with SSNs, is that here Postgres is able to use indexing due to the `WHERE login = 'ChCpOSGOCx'` part, and then it computes Bcrypt hash only for the row returned by the index.
 Since, our `login` column is unique, it means that Bcrypt computation will happen only 1 time, so `O(1)` instead of `O(n)`.

-That's how Bcrypt is supposed to be used to benefit from its security without paying too high performance costs.
+That's how Bcrypt is supposed to be used to benefit from its security without paying too high-performance costs.

-Nice, but how can we fix the original problem then?
+Nice, but how can we resolve the original problem then?

 ## Let's fix the performance

 Of course, there is an obvious technical fix by switching to another faster algorithm with the predictable outcome like SHA-256, and the performance issue will be solved.
 But there are 2 points worth discussing:

-- since the input of the SHA-256 (or any other deterministic algorithm) will be SSN, which has a known format of 10 digits, it means that the hash will be easy to crack by the brute-forcing attack, as 10^10 (10 billion) possible options of the SSN is something that is easy to generate for the modern computers
+- since the input of the SHA-256 (or any other deterministic algorithm) will be SSN, which has a known format of 10 digits, it means that the hash will be easy to crack by the brute-forcing attack, as 10^10 (10 billion) possible options of the SSN are something that is easy to generate for the modern computers

 Here is the simple brute-force code to generate all the possible SSN hash values: